 You may have a call threatening to have your social security number deleted or suspended.
 This is one of the newest scams out today.
 The IRS state, “In this variation, the Social Security cancellation threat scam’s similar to & often related to the IRS impersonation scam.
 It’s yet another attempted effort by con artists to scare people to return ‘robocall’ voicemails.
 Scammers might mention overdue taxes as well as threatening to cancel the SSN of the person.”

 Though the US Postal Service is often very good at intercepting such mail before it reaches people, there are mailings going out that threatens an IRS levy or lien.
 The IRS state, “The levy or lien’s based on bogus owed delinquent taxes to an agency that’s non-existent, “Bureau of Tax Enforcement.”
 There’s no such agency.
 Also, the lien notification scam likely references the IRS to start confusing potential victims into thinking the letter is from a legitimate organization.”

 In all these instances where you think you are being scammed, you should report it to the IRS.
 The IRS state:

-- Report the caller ID and/or callback number to the IRS by sending it to email@example.com (Subject: IRS Phone Scam).
+- Have the caller ID reported or/and callback number to the IRS by having it sent to email@example.com (Subject: IRS Phone Scam).

-- Report it to the Federal Trade Commission.
-Use the FTC Complaint Assistant on FTC.gov.
-Add “IRS Telephone Scam” in the notes.
+- Have it Reported to the Federal Trade Commission.
+On FTC.gov, make use of the FTC Complaint Assistant.
+Add in the notes, “IRS Telephone Scam”.